 Xiaomi finally decided to put some more effort into the software part of the photo-taking capabilities of their devices.

 Despite the great hardware, the lackluster software made users switch to Google Camera ports modded by third-party developers.
 Things are getting better with MIUI 12, but there’s still a lot of work to do.
-If you want to learn more about Gcam ports for your phone, check out this article.
+If you want to learn more about Gcam ports for your phone check our article.

 Some Redmi Note 9 Pro users reported issues with the slow-motion videos which are not saving after being recorded.